-States must identify geographic areas, termed "nonattainment" areas, which do not meet these NAAQS.
+States must identify geographic areas, termed "nonattainment" areas, which do not meet the NAAQSs for the criteria pollutants.
 For nonattainment areas, the affected state must develop a SIP that include a variety of emission control measures that the state deems necessary to ensure attainment of the NAAQS in the future.
-Although developed initially by the state and local air pollution control officials, SIPs must be adopted by municipal and state governments and then approved by EPA.
-Once a SIP is fully approved, it (and any emissions control measures) is legally binding under both State and Federal law, and may be enforced by either government.
+Although developed initially by the state and local air pollution control officials, SIPs must be adopted by municipal and state governments and then approved by EPA for nonattainment areas above a "marginal" nonattainment severity.
+Areas designated as a "marginal" nonattainment severity do not require a SIP; however, must meet all the requirements of 40 CFR 93 Subpart B.

+Once a SIP developed and is fully approved, it (and any emissions control measures) is legally binding under both State and Federal law, and may be enforced by either government.
 Many states have designated nonattainment areas and, subsequently, have adopted a SIP.
 If a SIP already exists, it must be revised as necessary to include and address emission control measures necessary to ensure attainment.
 An area previously designated nonattainment pursuant to the CAA Amendments of 1990 and subsequently redesignated to attainment is termed a "maintenance" area.
 A maintenance area has a "maintenance" plan, or revision to the applicable SIP, to ensure sustainment of the air quality standards.
+Areas previously designated nonattainment and are subsequently redesignated to attainment must remain designated as a maintenance area for two consecutive ten-year probation periods.
 (Congress 1970)